-The Regulatory Flexibility Act (RFA) generally requires an agency to conduct a regulatory flexibility analysis of any rule subject to notice and comment rulemaking requirements unless the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
-Small entities include small businesses. small not-for-profit enterprises, and small governmental jurisdictions.
-This proposed rule will not have a significant impact on a substantial number of small entities because SIP approvals under section 110 and subchapter I, part D of the CAA do not create any new requirements but simply approve requirements that the state is already imposing.
-Therefore, because the Federal SIP approval does not create any new requirements, I certify that this action will not have a significant economic impact on a substantial number of small entities.
-Moreover, due to the nature of the Federal-State relationship under the CAA, preparation of a flexibility analysis would constitute Federal inquiry into the economic reasonableness of state action.
-The CAA forbids EPA to base its actions concerning SIPs on such grounds.
+The Regulatory Flexibility Act (RFA), 5 U.S.C.
+600 et seq., generally requires an agency to conduct a regulatory flexibility analysis of any rule subject to notice and comment rulemaking requirements unless the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
+Small entities include small businesses, small not-forprofit enterprises, and small governmental jurisdictions.
+This proposed rule will not have a significant impact on a substantial number of small entities because conditional SIP approvals under section 110 and subchapter I, part D of the Clean Air Act do not create any new requirements but simply approve requirements that the State is already imposing.
+Therefore, because the Federal SIP approval does not create any new requirements, I certify that this proposed action will not have a significant economic impact on a substantial number of small entities.
+Moreover, due to the nature of the Federal-State relationship under the Clean Air Act, preparation of a flexibility analysis would constitute Federal inquiry into the economic reasonableness of state action.
+The Clean Air Act forbids EPA to base its actions concerning SIPs on such grounds.
 Union Electric Co. v.
 U.S. EPA, 427 U.S. 246, 255-66 (1976); 42 U.S.C.
 7410(a)(2).